kiransalve/Machine-Learning-Tutorial/Linear Regression/Multiple Linear Regression/Mathematical Derivation.md

+---------------- Multiple Linear Regression -----------------

+Multiple Linear Regression is a method used to predict a value based on two or more inputs (factors or features).

 Multiple Linear Regression is extended version of Simple Linear Regression

 Where in Simple Linear Regression we have one input and one output column,